 By now, we all know the drill: wash your hands, cover your face in public, maintain six feet of “social distancing” between yourself and anyone else who is not a member of your household “bubble.”
 So where does your dog fit in?
 Right by your side, as always!
 In Mendocino County, you’ll have access to many activities that let you have fun while still adhering to the gu Read more.

 The practice of “forest bathing,” or “shinrin-yoku,” popularized in the USA by a string of books including best-seller “Forest Bathing: How Trees Can Help You Find Health and Happiness” by Japanese immunologist Quing Li, has taken off in Mendocino County.
-And there’s no better place to indulge in the practice of absorbing oneself in a forest atmosphere the Read more.
+And there’s no better place to indulge in the practice of absorbing oneself in a forest atmosphere then here, where dog-friendly o Read more.

 From: Judy Kreger, Founder & CEO, Donate Here!
 Monterey Bay Lab Rescue is continuing to take in Labs and Lab mixes that need rescue, virus or no virus.
 Our great fosters are always ready and willing to open their homes and their hearts to welcome in any Lab in need.
 And our vet continues to provide full vet care for all of our rescues including any surgeries they might require. & Read more.